MONEY MARKETS-LIBOR/OIS spread hits widest level since August

-NEW YORK, Oct 30 (Reuters) - A measure of strain in U.S. money markets grew to its widest level in 2-1/2 months on Tuesday as a gauge of interbank borrowing costs increased for a 10th straight session to a fresh decade high.
+NEW YORK, Oct 30 (Reuters) - A measure of strain in U.S. money markets grew to its widest in 2-1/2 months on Tuesday as a closely watched gauge of interbank borrowing costs increased to a decade high for a 10th straight session.

 The London interbank offered rate for banks to borrow three-month dollars from each other climbed 1.4 basis points to 2.54100 percent, the highest since October 2008.